 Book a Farm Stay

 For those without a family connection to a farm, the next best thing is booking an overnight at a country living-themed B&B. Rustic Retreat outside of Souris has been doing farmhouse chic long before it became trendy.
 The hay-loft-turned-B&B is charming with all its reclaimed wood features and antique furnishings.
 Breathe in country living and views of Lake of the Prairies at Barn in the Bush near Inglis.
-It's the perfect escape for a fishing trip before hardwater season kicks in.
-The Herdsman House in Neubergthal is where the village cow herder lived c.
-1876.
+It’s the perfect escape for a fishing trip before hard water season kicks in.
+The Herdsman House in Neubergthal is where the village cow herder lived in the 1880s.
 This Mennonite street village and national historic site in south-central Manitoba takes you back in time.
-Restored to it's original, the handpainted floors are the original patterns painted by the women in the house.
+Restored to its original, the hand painted floors are the original patterns painted by the women in the house.

 Dine in Farmhouse Chic